jovotech/jovo-framework/integrations/server-express/docs/README.md

 Create a new stage using the [`new:stage` command](https://v4.jovo.tech/docs/new-command#new-stage) as explained in the [app config documentation](https://v4.jovo.tech/docs/app-config#staging).

-When it prompts you to select a server integration, choose ExpressJS.
+When it prompts you to select a server integration, choose Express.
 This will add a [`server.express.ts` file](https://github.com/jovotech/jovo-framework/blob/v4/release/integrations/server-express/boilerplate/server.express.ts) to your project's `src` folder.

 ## Run Server